RELIGION IN THE 17TH CENTURY

 From the end of the 16th century there were also Congregationalists or Independents.
 They believed that every congregation had a right to run its own affairs without any outside interference.

-Charles II (1660-1685) was not particularly religious but as far as he had any religion he secretly leaned to Roman Catholicism.
+Charles II (1660-1685) was not particularly religious but as far as he had any religion he secretly leaned towards Roman Catholicism.

 Meanwhile parliament was determined to crack down on the many independent churches that had sprung up during the interregnum (the period between 1649 and 1660 when England was without a king) and make Anglicanism the state religion again.